AtmosphericAngels/IDL_IAU_Chrom/README.md

 -   Calculation of the peak fit as a Gaussian distribution.
 -   Integration of the fitted signal within ±15 sigma (you can't change this value).

+**\'Gauss_SGbase\'**: (ms.info tag: \'gau\_SGbase\')

+-   Based on \'GaussFit\'.
+-   Peak detection and determination of *int\_win* according to '\'Baseline\_dynamicRT'.
+-   In order to find a baseline, the data is smoothed with a Savitzky-Golay filter (nleft = nright = 3, sg_degree = 3).
+Finds the minima on the left and on the right side of the peak found with peak detection within the sigma left and sigma right interval using the smoothed data.
+-   The so found baseline is applied to a gaussian fit by substracting it from the raw data and using NTERMS=3 for gaussfit.
+-   Enforces a minimum number of datapoints per peak: 5 points within +- 2.5 sigma.
+-   Integration of the fitted signal within ±15 sigma (you can't change this value).

 **\'GumbleFit\'**: (ms.info tag: \'gbl\')

 -   Peak detection and determination of *int\_win* according to '\'Baseline\_dynamicRT'.